Coastal Protection and Infrastructure Upgrades

 The Town of Pictou is receiving significant provincial investments aimed at enhancing coastal protection, upgrading stormwater management, and improving key municipal infrastructure.

-Caladh Avenue Project
+Caladh Avenue Coastal Protection Project

 The Caladh Avenue Development Concept drawings were presented at the Committee of Council Meeting on October 7, 2024.
 Public input was gathered at that time.
 Questions maybe directed to Pictou Town Hall directly at 902-485-4372, in person at 40 Water Street or by emailing: iain.macisaac@townofpictou.ca